pgjerlow/git-jira-hook/README.md

 ##Conceptually
 Conceptually this component works as follows:

-* Is there a JIRA isssue number present in the git commit message and does it belongs to the right project?
+* Is there a JIRA issue number present in the git commit message and does it belongs to the right project?
 * Is there an actual JIRA issue which complies with the given JIRA issue number?
 * Is the developer set as 'Assignee' on the JIRA issue?
 * Has the JIRA issue a status that accepts code to be checked in?